What’s New on the Adams County Pour Tour? – 1/21

 Gettysburg is home to many museums, and winter is the perfect time to escape the cold and head indoors to dive into history.
 Have you viewed the Cyclorama at Gettysburg National Military Park Museum & Visitor Center, toured the cupola at the Seminary Ridge Museum or checked out the 3D exhibits at the Gettysburg Heritage Center?
 Make time this winter to discover something new.

 Despite the cooler temperatures, winter is a wonderful time to get outside for a hike.
-The Gettysburg battlefield is a great place for walking and
+The Gettysburg battlefield is a great place for walking and hiking, and is gorgeous when it snows, or check out nearby Strawberry Hill for a wooded winter hiking adventure.

 The Gettysburg region is a treasure hunter’s paradise, boasting an eclectic collection of boutiques, art galleries, craft stores and antique malls.
 Grab a cup of hot chocolate, latte or coffee from Ragged Edge Coffee House and hit the streets for collectibles, clothing and gifts.
 Take a break and stop for a taste of wine at one of Gettysburg’s tasting rooms or a bite to eat at one of the diners and pubs on Lincoln Square.